jblindsay/whitebox-tools/readme.txt

 Version 0.10.0 (XX-XX-2018)
 - Added the following tools:
+    ExtractNodes
     LidarTileFootprint
     MaxDifferenceFromMean
+    MinimumConvexHull

 - Refactoring of some data related to Point2D, and common algorithms (e.g. point-in-poly, convex hull).
 - Added unit tests to BoundingBox, point_in_poly, and convex_hull.
 - Fixed a bug in LiDAR join related to tiles with fewer than two points.
 LAS files now issue a warning upon saving when they contain less than two points.
+- The default callback can now be modified in whitebox_tools.py, such that a single custom callback can be used without having to specify it for each tool function call.
+- Added initial support for getting projection ESPG and WKT info from LAS files and GeoTiff data.
+This is the start of a more fullsome approach to handling spatial reference system information in the library.

 Version 0.9.0 (22-08-2018)
 - Added the following tools: